 Body Composition – Combine training with Rob with the most up-to-date practices in health including light therapy, cold thermogenesis, grounding, and nutrition to reduce body fat and promote muscle growth.

 “What helps me accelerate my progress?”

 First off, showing up and doing the work.
 Second, refer to my ‘Whole Body Health’ page to understand the big picture of health.
 To fully realize the benefits of training it’ll take some effort on your part.
 If you want to progress more quickly it is helpful to take the below steps as extra work to do on your own.
 Fixing your biomechanical dysfunctions takes a daily effort that can come in many different forms.
-Over time, Functional Patterns Boston will help take your human biomechanics to a new level so that you can move without pain, reclaim your health, and have a body that works for you.
+Over time, as you develop the habit of training, you will organically (I hope), have more agency in your self-care and this will help take your human biomechanics and movement to a new level.
+This will make your future much more lively and enjoyable as you move into your life without pain, reclaim your health, and have a body that works for you.